anijitsahu/dashboard-page/README.md

 ## Installation

-1. Clone the repository using `git clone https://github.com/anijitsahu/dashboard-page.git`
+1. Clone the repository using `git clone https://github.com/anijitsahu/dashboard-page.git` from Git Bash / Command Prompt
 2. Navigate inside the directory `dashboard-page`
 3. Open `index.html` to see the dashboard page